 Day 5 - Whale watching in Dalvík - Siglufjörður -Tröllaskagi - Bifröst

 On our fifth day, we will go on a whale watching tour, which offers over 95-99% chances of success.
 After the three-hour whale watching and sea angling tour, we will continue our way north in the Tröllskagi peninsula and visit the remote village of Siglufjörður, a small fishing village with a great history.
 From here, we will drive south all the way to Borgarfjörður where we will spend the night at Hotel Bifröst.
+Look for the Northern Lights in the winter night sky or soak in the Midnight Sun in summer.

 - Dalvík Village - Whale Watching